Richard A. Gardner: Controversy

-Gardner's positions have caused considerable controversy among academics and those involved in the detection and treatment of child abuse.
-He has published rebuttals to these criticisms.
-He has been accused by The Leadership Council on Child Abuse and Interpersonal Violence, of expressing sympathy towards people with an attraction to minors.
+Gardner has been accused by the Leadership Council on Child Abuse and Interpersonal Violence of expressing sympathy towards people with an attraction to minors.
 At the same time, he is said to harbor a disdain towards women.
-Further, he has been accused of concocting his original alienation theory "not based on any research but on his personal beliefs and biases, with an interest in providing a weapon for lawyers seeking to undermine a mother's credibility in court."
-He is said to have estimated deliberate false reporting among mothers at 90%, something authors have disputed, claiming that research commissioned by the United States Department of Justice demonstrates an actual rate less than 2%.
+Further, he has been accused of devising his alienation theory "not based on any research but on his personal beliefs and biases, with an interest in providing a weapon for lawyers seeking to undermine a mother's credibility in court."
+He is said to have estimated deliberate false reporting among mothers at 90%, which experts have disputed, citing research commissioned by the United States Department of Justice that found an actual rate less than 2%.

 Gardner's observation of a "parental alienation syndrome" focused on how one parent may misuse the powers of socialization to turn a child against a once loved parent.
-Gardner's labeling of alienation processes as a "syndrome" remains controversial among psychiatrists, psychologists and therapists.
+Gardner's labeling of alienation processes as a "syndrome" remains controversial among psychiatrists, psychologists, and psychotherapists.
 PAS has not been recognized by the American Psychiatric Association or any other medical or professional association.
 It has been extensively criticized by scientists and jurists, who describe it as inadmissible in child custody hearings based on both science and law.
-Gardner's claims that PAS is scientifically valid and legally admissible have been disputed.
+Gardner asserted that PAS is scientifically valid and legally admissible.
 Proposals to include PAS in the Diagnostic and Statistical Manual of Mental Disorders have been controversial.
-DSM-5 Task Force Chair David Kupfer and DSM-5 Task Force Public Representative James McNulty have written letters to concerned professionals that PAS will not be included in DSM-5.
+PAS was not included in DSM-5.